dteviot/WebToEpub/readme.md

 Licenced under GPLv3.

 WebToEpub uses the following libraries:
-* JSZip library: https://github.com/Stuk/jszip, which is dual licensed with the MIT license or GPLv3.
+* JSZip library v3.0.0: https://github.com/Stuk/jszip, which is dual licensed with the MIT license or GPLv3.
 * quint: http://qunitjs.com/, licensed under MIT license.

+## Other notes
+### To run unit tests under Chrome
+* Close all running copies of Chrome
+* Start Chrome with command line argument --allow-file-access-from-files
+* Load unitTest/Tests.html
+* When finished, close all running copies of Chrome

+### To run unit tests under Firefox
+* Start Firefox
+* Go to about:config
+* Find security.fileuri.strict_origin_policy parameter
+* Set it to false
+* Load unitTest/Tests.html
+* (Remember to reset security.fileuri.strict_origin_policy to true when done.